Mortgage Loans Explained: A Comprehensive Guide

 Down Payment

 The size of your down payment is another key factor in determining whether or not you are eligible for a mortgage loan.
-Making a larger down payment can make it more likely that you will be approved and result in a lower interest rate.
-Most loans require a down payment of between 3% and 20% of the purchase price of the home.
+Making a larger down payment can make you more likely to be approved and result in a lower interest rate.
+Most loans require a down payment of between 3% and 20% of the home’s purchase price.

 Assets and Savings

-Lenders want to see that you have enough savings to cover the down-payment, closing costs, and reserve requirements.
-Additional savings can provide a premium source for repay the obligation.
-Having further savings will make it easier for lenders to believe in your financial stability.
+Lenders want to see that you have enough savings to cover the down payment, closing costs, and reserve requirements.
+Additional savings can provide a premium source for repaying the obligation.
+Further savings will make it easier for lenders to believe in your financial stability.

 The Mortgage Loan Process